censor

 // Here is a request struct that contains sensitive information: Email, FullName and Password.

-// We could log only UserID, but it's much easier to control what we're logging by using censor
+// We could log only UserID, but it's much easier to control what we're displaying by using Censor

-// instead of checking each log line and making sure that we're not logging sensitive information.
+// instead of checking each line and making sure that we're not showing any sensitive information.

 func main() {